-Tool Description Audience Frequency / Timing Tool Specification Local community Transport Community Forum - a place-based approach Transport for NSW has developed Transport Community Forums to be launched in the Inner West.
+Tool Description Audience Frequency / Timing Tool Specification Local communi ty Transport Community Forum - a place-based approach during delivery of Stage 2.
+Transport for NSW has developed Transport Community Forums to be launched in the Inner West.
 The WestConnex Rozelle Interchange project will be involved in these forums to engage with a wide audience about their activities.
 The forums have been designed to provide information, updates and opportunities for discussion across transport-related programs, projects and initiatives, reflecting Transport's increasingly place-based approach and allowing a more joined up engagement with communities impacted by multiple projects.
-The Forums will be independently chaired by a member from the DPE approved panel, with the first digital session focussing on residents and other stakeholders impacted by and interested in the Rozelle Interchange, Western Harbour Tunnel and Sydney Metro West projects.
-There will be updates from other Transport projects alongside the major projects where required in these forums, so the community is able to understand and Inner West community and those residents and businesses adjacent to the project sites TfNSW DPE EPA Local councils Geo-targeted social media campaigns will drive community participation in the Community Forums, and information about the Forums and how to participate will be included in all Inner West project notifications leading up to each event.
-Relevant State and local government stakeholders including those listed above and previous attendees of reference groups will be directly invited via email to TfNSW will hold the first Transport Community Forum by the end of 2021.
+The Forums will be independently chaired by a member from the DPHI approved panel, with the first digital session focussing on residents and other stakeholders impacted by and interested in the Rozelle Interchange, Western Harbour Tunnel and Sydney Metro West projects.
+There will be updates from other Transport projects alongside the major Inner West community and those residents and businesses adjacent to the project sites TfNSW DPHI EPA Local councils Geo-targeted social media campaigns will drive community participation in the Community Forums, and information about the Forums and how to participate will be included in all Inner West project notifications leading up to each event.
+Relevant State and local government stakeholders including those listed above and previous attendees of reference groups will be directly invited via email to attend and where appropriate participate in the Forums.
+TfNSW will hold the first Transport Community Forum by the end of 2021.
 Forums will be held four times per 12-month period.
 Forums will initially be held digitally only.
-When appropriate, physical locations will also be announced with suitable facilities and convenient location and times for the community.
-TfNSW to organise and run, supported by JHCPB.
+When appropriate, physical locations will also be announced with suitable facilities and convenient location and TfNSW to organise and run, supported by JHCPB during delivery of Stage 2.